basho/zd_extensions/sla_dashboard/README.md

     echo 'http://basho.zendesk.com' | zat package

 to produce a zipfile in tmp/ that you can upload to Zendesk.
+If you deploy a new package to ZD, please bump the version and tag it, so we know what's actually running and can roll back easily.
+Use semver, to the extent that you can.

 ## Stuff that needs to be done: